 Proxmox VE 6.0 Themes

-Make sure you have a server running Proxmox VE 6.0.
-Then, make sure you have followed the steps in our previous article on how to make customizations to Proxmox VE 6.0 persistent across upgrades.
+Ensure you have a server running Proxmox VE 6.0.
+Then, ensure you have followed the steps in our previous article on making customizations to Proxmox VE 6.0 persistent across upgrades.

-Note: If you are logged in as root on your Proxmox VE host, omit the sudo part of the commands below.
+Note: If logged in as root on your Proxmox VE host, omit the sudo part of the commands below.

-Note: These are not supported features of Proxmox VE, so don’t attempt to contact the developers with questions about this.
+Note: These are not supported features of Proxmox VE, so refrain from attempting to contact the developers with questions about this.
 If you find Proxmox VE useful, consider subscribing for more stable packages and support.

 We’ll need git to get the themes from git.proxmox.com: